ericwoud/buildR64ubuntu/README.md

 * Deletion of Kernel.
 Use -K
 * Deletion of Firmware.
 Use -F
 * Deletion of Boot sources.
 Use -B
-* Make modules_prepare omly.
+* Make modules_prepare only.
 Use -p together with -k
-* Make menuconfig omly.
+* Make menuconfig only.
 Use -m together with -k
 * Default options when no options entered -brkta
 * Adding extra packages to install.
 See extrapackages= at top of build script.
 * Other variables to tweak also at top of build script.
 Try building a different release or kernel version.